 With time, these unique visions can also become a reliable gateway to other extraordinary states of consciousness, including lucid dreaming, out-of-body experiences, ancestral encounters, and guided journeys to realms beyond our imagination.

 Free Download – The Report

 To learn more about sleep paralysis, I invite you to download my free Sleep Paralysis Report.
-This 13 page report discusses the symptoms, causes and hidden opportunities of sleep paralysis.
-The report also discusses how to wake up from sleep paralysis and how to prevent multiple occurrences in the same night.
+This 14 page report discusses the symptoms, causes and practical ways of managing sleep paralysis– such as how to wake up from sleep paralysis and how to prevent multiple occurrences in the same night.

 It’s a PDF; you’ll need Adobe reader or another PDF reader (like Preview for Macs) to see it on your computer.
-It’s also not copyrighted, which means you can share it with people you know who are looking for help with their sleep paralysis visitations.
+It’s also copyrighted under a creative commons license, which means you can share it with people you know who are looking for help with their sleep paralysis visitations.